Recrafter/crafter/README.md

 ## 🧰 IDE Integration — *Enderpearl* (Coming Soon)

 Crafter disables auto-generated run configs in IDEA, as it will integrate with the upcoming **Enderpearl** plugin —
-a modern, interactive IDE tool for testing mixins and launching Minecraft directly from IntelliJ IDEA.
+a modern, interactive IDE tool for launching Minecraft directly from IntelliJ IDEA.
 (Adaptations for Eclipse/VSCode are **not** planned.)

 ---